Real Talk, Real Weddings

 Setting the Budget and Timeline

 This is where plans turn into action.
-Without structure, costs grow like ivy.
-Sit calmly with your numbers, and be kind to them.
+Without structure, costs grow like weeds.
+Take time with your numbers, and become comfortable with staying in this budget.

 How to stay balanced:

-Divide your total budget by categories: attire, food, decor, and venue.
+• Divide your total budget by categories: attire, food, decor, and location.

 The Middle: Choosing Simplicity Over Noise

 In the middle stage, planning turns heavier, with guest lists, vendors, and timelines.
 Here, slow thoughts are your friend.
-Many brides lose their calm at this point, chasing perfection that no one asked for.
+Many brides lose their calm at this point, chasing perfection that doesn’t exist.

-Think smaller, not lesser.
-Quiet charm often lives in the things made by hand or chosen with care.
+Think simpler, not lesser.
+Quiet charm often lives in the things made by hand or given a second life.

 Practical choices to make:

-Limit your guest count to what you can host with warmth.
+• Limit your guest count to what you can host comfortably.

 Designing the Ceremony and Personal Touches